lekha2000/Stramark_Training/Basics JQuery/Food Ordering App/README.md

         i.
 FoodOnlneApp.html
         ii. jquerylib.min.js
         iii. food.css
-    4. Right click on cal.html and open it in Default browser i.e, Chrome,edge etc.
+    4. Right click on FoodOnlneApp.html and open it in Default browser i.e, Chrome,edge etc.
-    5. Calculator home page will open which has Navigation bar that contains specific buttons such as
+    5. Food Application Home page will open which has Navigation bar that contains specific buttons such as
         i.
-Home
+Login
         ii.
-Add
+To Cart
         iii.
-Mul
+About Us
         iv.
-Div
+Drop Down of Hotels i.e, Branch
+    6. On click of each button mentioned in step 5 a new page will open and asks the user to enter input to the required field.

+ ## Login Page
+    1. User is asked to Enter Mobile Number as Address and click on Login
+    ## Use Case
+        i.
+MobileNo and Address of user is stored in Local Storage ii.
+If Entered Correct Mobile No and Address and it is already in Local Storage then Login Successfull. iii.
+Else Wrong Credentials error will be displayed iv.
+If Entered Mobile No and Address Are not matched it passes a message saying Not a registered user.
         v.
-Sub
-        vi. square
-        vii.
-SquareRoot
-    6. On click of each button mentioned in step 5 a new page will open and asks the user to enter input of two numbers.
-    7. After the user enters the number and clicks on Add,Sub,Div,Mul,Square,SquareRoot button
-        - then the calculated value will be displayed both in label format as tabel format.
-        - And the values will be stored in Local Storage.
+After Corrrectly Logging in It Enters to Home Page of Food App where all Food Items will be displayed.